pomdtr/smallweb.run/cloud/README.md

 example.pomdtr.smallweb.live.
 300     IN      A       188.114.97.2
 ```

-You'll also be able to set these records through sftp.
+You'll also be able to set these records through sftp (each record will be materialized as json file.

 ## SSH Proxy